As someone who has been searching for motivation for years and for a fool-proof way to achieve her goals, I’ve asked myself these questions a lot:

 3. Find a picture that inspires you and put it in a place you will see everyday.

 Having a visual representation of why you want to accomplish your goals will work wonders.
 I have two pictures that inspire me on a daily basis.
-One is a photo of the Navy SEALs logo that I put on the screen of my phone that I see every time I check my phone : )
+One is an inspirational photo that I put on the screen of my phone that I see every time I check my phone : )

-The other is one of the Navy Trident ceremony (graduation ceremony).
+The other is one is of a military graduation ceremony.
 I picture myself amongst them, celebrating our graduation!

 Now it’s your turn.
 Write these down and go find a picture that inspires you.
 Print them out and put them in a place you will see everyday.